Change

 Change does not occur overnight and usually never goes as planned.

-Change impacts three areas of a person’s life —
+Change impacts three areas of a person’s life —their thoughts, feelings and actions.

 People adapt to any change by moving through three psychological stages, beginning with denial, then resistance, followed by acceptance.